The 15 Best Places to Visit in Italy for History, Art and Endless Beauty

 The first impression is that it looks similar to the Amalfi Coast.
 You can see steep cliffs rising from the sea and a multitude of colorful houses on them.
 The Cinque Terre consists of five charming villages: Riomaggiore, Manarola, Corniglia, Vernazza and Monterosso al Mare.

 Monterosso al Mare, as the largest village, has the longest sandy beach.
 Parallel to the beach is a long promenade, with cafes and restaurants.
-Riomaggiore is the most populated village, and visitors are most attracted by the street Via Colombo, with its many restaurants and souvenir shops.
+Riomaggiore is the most populated village, and visitors are attracted by the street Via Colombo, with its many restaurants and souvenir shops.

 14. Discover the Beauties of Bologna’s Medieval Old Town

-Bologna is one of the best attractions a charming city in northern Italy, located between Florence and Venice.
-The oldest European university with as many as 100,000 students a year makes Bologna an important educational center.
+Bologna is one of the best attractions, a charming city in northern Italy, located between Florence and Venice.
+The oldest European university, with as many as 100,000 students a year, makes Bologna an important educational center.

-Nearby, in the Quadrilatero medieval area, is the famous Mercato di Mezzo food market, where you can buy local delicacies such as pasta or parmesan.
+Nearby, in the Quadrilatero medieval area, is the famous Mercato di Mezzo food market, where you can buy local delicacies such as pasta or Parmesan.
 The Bologna Archaeological Museum and the Bologna National Gallery also attract many visitors with their valuable art collections.

 15. Enjoy the Romantic Town of Romeo and Juliet